CenturyLinkCloud/GettingStarted/CloudApplicationManager/deleting-arm-templates-cloud-application-manager.md

 ### Terminate Instance

-Click the "Bulk Options" tab and click "Force Terminate".
+Click the **Bulk Options** tab and click **Force Terminate**.

 ![Cloud Application Manager Using ARM Templates 2](../images/cloud-application-manager-delete-arm-template-2.png)

-You can see how Elasticbox seamlessly works to terminate the instance you created with an ARM template.
+You can see how Cloud Application Manager seamlessly works to terminate the instance you created with an ARM template.

 Once the termination process is complete, the activity page of the instance will be updated to reflect it's termination.